Youhana-Hana/pcf-dashboard/README.md

 Install the dependencies and devDependencies and start the server.

-**checked-in node_modules only work on linux, there are case where it might not work on Windows or Apple.
+**checked-in node_modules only work on linux, there are cases where it might not work on Windows or Apple.
 If not on Linux then delete all node_modules and reinstall as described below**

 ```sh
 $ cd pcf-automation-status-dashboard